 What is something about you others are often surprised to learn?
 That despite a successful business, I have chosen to work with the poor and vulnerable.

-If you could have dinner with any person in history (excluding Jesus) who would it be and why?
-Moses.
-His passion for God.
-He served God whole heartedly despite his shortcomings.
+If you could have dinner with any person in history (except Jesus) who would it be and why?
+“I would love to meet Daniel; to hear how he could trust God so bravely, even when it cost him everything.” - Nora

-Victor and Lety, both natives of Oaxaca, Mexico, have 15 years of pastoral experience.
-In 2006 God called both of them to work in a children’s ministry that is now known as Trigo y Miel (Wheat and Honey).
+Victor and Lety, both natives of Oaxaca, Mexico, are the Program Directors of our Mexico Program.
+In 2006, God called both of them to work in a children’s ministry that is now known as Trigo y Miel.
 Since then, they have experienced God’s deep love and provision for the children and for themselves.
-Victor and Lety work to provide food, education, healthcare, and the teachings of biblical principles through the presentation of the Gospel.
+Victor and Lety work to provide food, education, healthcare, and the teachings of biblical principles through the presentation of the gospel.

 What drew you to the mission of Forward Edge?
 Forward Edge is dedicated to a holistic approach and that’s something that we deeply believe in – it’s what drew us initially to the ministry.
 We are now compelled and excited by getting to belong to this group of men and women passionate about serving God and His people.